iodigital-com/io-technology/data/blog/technical-debt.md

 ### Botched internal planning

-PMs are busy people, so once in a while, a JIRA ticket slips through the cracks, or an important remark goes missing from the briefing.
+Project managers are busy people, so once in a while, a bug ticket slips through the cracks, or an important remark goes missing from the briefing.
 Maybe your designer didn't quite find his mojo and is slaving away beyond his deadline.
-Parts of the FA could be missing when we start work on a new piece of functionality, and of course, nobody remembered the 404 page so could we please whip something up ... the list of possible mishaps is endless.
+Parts of the functional analysis could be missing when we start work on a new piece of functionality, and of course, nobody remembered the 404 page so could we please whip something up ... the list of possible mishaps is endless.
 As developers, we're often caught between an immutable deadline and internal delays (i.e. "the sandwich"), and in the end, it's up to us to make it work.

 ### Technological maturity